comphist/cora/README.md

 * Sass 3.4.13+

 * Java runtime environment; for running:
-    * YUICompressor (for compressing CSS -- can be downloaded automatically during build)
+    * YUICompressor (for compressing CSS; can be downloaded automatically during build)
-    * Closure Compiler (for compressing JS -- can be downloaded automatically during build)
+    * Closure Compiler (for compressing JS; can be downloaded automatically during build)

 Optional build dependencies:

 * PHPUnit 3.7+ with DBUnit extension (for PHP unit tests)

-* Doxygen (for API documentation)
+* Doxygen (for API documentation of PHP files)

+* Perl 5.8+; for running:
+    * NaturalDocs 1.52 (for API documentation of JavaScript files; can be downloaded automatically during build)

 * mkdocs 0.14+ (for user documentation)